davewsmith/django42_play/NOTES.md

 Not a fan of embedding markup in models, but that's what the Django docs suggest for some custom Admin columns.

+### Further populating a custom admin page

 Looking ahead a step `django.utils.module_loading.import_string` is a way to do a deferred import, as I might need to do in a custom Admin page.
 See how `admin/templates/backends/jinja2.py` handles the `context_processors` list.

+And... circular imports weren't a problem when adding the logged-in user's sensor count to the custom admin page.
+Cool.

+## Post Round 4 Thoughts

+The way to build custom admin pages is kind of weird.
+It's not a normal view.
+Can it support pagination?
+Probably.

+Injecting pages in sideways, by way of /admin/whatever/ urls that the Admin doesn't know about might kind of work, but could take a lot of futzing to reproduce context.

+Thinking that maybe getting links to non-Admin pages into the Admin list might be a good next step.
+Views for these would have to enforce the same requirements as Admin (`is_staff`).

+To recap: A goal is to provide extra, possibly non-Model tooling to staff users.
+Status dashboards, for example.
+Strictly speaking, these don't have to be part of the Admin, though the affordance for adding Admin urls does seem to want them to be.

+Gotta think on this.